 Vera Jo spent one year playing professional basketball in Thessaloniki, Greece.
 She averaged 11.2 points and 4.9 rebounds as a rookie in the Top Division Greek League.

 Vera Jo was inducted into the Adams State Hall of Fame in September 2019.
 She is one of the youngest inductees in Adams State History.

 Vera Jo graduated with degrees in Exercise Science & Sports Psychology, which commends her knowledge of the mind and body.
 She also holds a Master’s Degree in Sport Administration.

 At the conclusion of her athletic career, Vera Jo coached at Western Colorado University for 2 seasons and the University of New Mexico for 5 seasons.
-She currently holds a seat on the New Mexico Athletics Commission Board.
+She currently serves as the vice-chair on the New Mexico Athletics Commission Board.